 - Keep dogs on a lead at all times and if with a dog, do not walk near cattle.
 Cows with calves should especially be avoided.

-- Clean up after your dog and take waste to a bin.
+- Clean up after your dog and take waste to a bin, or take it home.

 - Do not allow dogs to swim in the tarns or the river